the-scouts/por/sphinx_source/chapter-5.rst

 Rule 5.57 Fundraising and the Law
 ---------------------------------
+a.
 All fundraising undertaken on behalf of the Movement must be carried out as prescribed by the law.
 This will include those regulations governing house-to-house collections, street collections, lotteries, gaming, children and young persons.
-Details can be obtained from the Fundraising Section of the Scouts website `http://scouts.org.uk/what-we-do/fundraising <http://scouts.org.uk/what-we-do/fundraising>`__
+Details can be obtained from the Fundraising section of the Scouts website `https://www.scouts.org.uk/volunteers/running-things-locally/grants-and-funds-for-your-local-group/fundraising-support/ <https://www.scouts.org.uk/volunteers/running-things-locally/grants-and-funds-for-your-local-group/fundraising-support/>`__

 Rule 5.58 Lotteries and Gaming
 ------------------------------